ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 ----------------------------------|---------------|--------------------
 `/v2/indicators/hosts/<hostname>` | TRUE          | FALSE

+For each Host, its Attributes, associated Groups, Tags, Security Labels, Victims, Victim Assets, and available Owners can also be retrieved.

 ####DNS Resolutions Resource Type

 > Example of DNS History request for a Host within an Organization: